peterjc/thapbi-pict/docs/examples/drained_ponds/index.rst

 ======================

-This example uses a single 12S marker applied to fishing ponds which were later drained allowing identification of all the inidividual fish present:
+This example uses a single 12S marker applied to fishing ponds which were later drained allowing identification of all the individual fish present:

     Muri *et al.* (2020) Read counts from environmental DNA (eDNA) metabarcoding reflect fish abundance and biomass in drained ponds.